 Because Captain America: The First Avenger took place mostly in World War II, when Steve Rogers (Chris Evans) turned from wimp to hero as he fought off the Red Skull and the HYDRA faction of the Nazi army (or were the Nazis merely a part of HYDRA?), and ended with Cap thawed out just in time for the 21st century… read more!

-I'm late to the table - culinary joke! - to this sleeper hit, but after Chef received enough recommendations from trustworthy friends, I caved in and caught a matinee.
-If writer/directer/star Jon Favreau had never made huge Hollywood films like Iron Man and Elf, one might have expected Chef to be a reasonable directorial debut for the guy who wrote… read more!
+I'm late to the table – culinary joke! – to this sleeper hit, but after Chef received enough recommendations from trustworthy friends, I caved in and caught a matinee.
+If writer/directer/star Jon Favreau had not already helmed huge Hollywood films like Iron Man and Elf, one might expect Chef to be a reasonable directorial debut for the guy who wrote… read more!

 At a time when documentaries load themselves up with fancy visual effects, dramatic reenactments, and Oscar-quality cinematography, Citizenfour is a no-nonsense, hurriedly-shot account of director Laura Poitras's role in Edward Snowden's 2013 revelations about the National Security Agency's rampant, illegal surveillance of hundreds of millions of ordinary Americans and foreigners.
 Poitras was originally contacted by Snowden himself: he'd known of… read more!

 This sequel to the, uh, prequel (to what, exactly?)
 Rise of the Planet of the Apes - and in retrospect, they should have named the previous film "Dawn" and this one "Rise", but no matter - is a satisfying blend of storytelling, action and Motion-Capture/CG effects, a blockbuster that may be even smarter than its predecessor.
 The story picks up… read more!